halex5000/ld-articles/targeting/A Beginner's Guide to Targeting with Feature Flags.md

 How many types of contexts should you have?
 However many you need.

-It is so powerful yet daunting, so let's dig in deeper.
+Like I said, powerful yet daunting...so let's dig in deeper.

 ### The user context